Storidge/cio-user-docs/kubernetes_storage/volume_dynamic_provision.md

 ---
-title: Dynamic Provisioning
+title: Volume Dynamic Provision
 description: Dynamic provisioning of persistent volume claims for Kubernetes workloads with Storidge
 lang: en-US
 ---

-# Using Dynamic Provisioning
+# Using dynamic volume provisioning

 Dynamic provisioning allows persistent volumes to be created during application deployments.
 This eliminates having to pre-provision a storage volume, and then creating a persistent volume object to represent it.
 Using dynamic provisioning, storage is automatically provisioned when requested by users.